Specialists Standing By — Same-Day Admissions Available

 Opioid Rehab in West Virginia

-Fentanyl is the primary driver of overdose deaths in $state_name and across the country.
+Fentanyl is the primary driver of overdose deaths in West Virginia and across the country.
 It is 50 to 100 times more potent than morphine and is increasingly found in counterfeit pills, heroin, cocaine, and methamphetamine — meaning users often do not know they are consuming fentanyl.
 A lethal dose of fentanyl is approximately 2 milligrams, an amount invisible to the naked eye.
 Naloxone (Narcan) can reverse fentanyl overdose — keep it on hand and call 911 immediately.

 Yes — heroin addiction is highly treatable with the right combination of medical detox, MAT, and behavioral therapy.
 Research shows that individuals treated with buprenorphine or methadone have dramatically better outcomes than those who attempt abstinence-only recovery.
 Long-term MAT is safe, effective, and endorsed by every major medical organization.
-Recovery from heroin addiction in $state_name is absolutely achievable — call (844) 561-0606 to start today.
+Recovery from heroin addiction in West Virginia is absolutely achievable — call (844) 561-0606 to start today.

 Find Opioid Rehab in West Virginia Today